bcdasilv/NiTheCodersSay/README.md

 - Download the Dart SDK
 - Download the Flutter SDK
 - Install flutter dependencies
-- Install the Python packages listed in the import statements in flaskServer/app.py
+- Install the required Python packages using `pip3 install -r requirements.txt` in flaskServer folder